DSM: Prepare Your Application for Modularity

 DSM analysis can help you complete many tasks, even the ones that are a little more daring.
 For example, if you are about to migrate to modular Java (version 9 or later), DSM analysis can help you prepare your application for the change.

 Our matrix shows that new-module and spring-petclinic depend on each other.
-And if your application is massive, you don’t need to expand all the nodes one by one to find all the cyclic dependencies.
+If your application is massive, you don’t need to expand all the nodes one by one to find all the cyclic dependencies.
 Just press F2 or select Go to Next Cycle from the context menu to quickly jump to the next cycle.

 Split packages may be another obstacle in your way to a modular application.
 In such packages, two or more members are split over several modules.
 They compile without errors in Java 8, but often cause problems when switching to Java 9 and later.